Please forgive the vernacular and slang used in today’s thoughts. I found I couldn’t express my point in my usual devotional style.

 By one stupid, arrogant, self-serving decision, you destroyed all that your father and grandfather carefully architected.

-And yet, I have no right to say, “Boy, those Israelites were so stupid back then, good thing we aren’t that dumb today.”
-No, I’ve seen ministries and nations crumble under the same delusions and deceptions.
+And yet, I have no right to say, “Boy, those Israelites were so stupid back then; good thing we aren’t that dumb now.”
+On the contrary, I’ve personally witnessed leaders crumble under the same delusions and deceptions.
 If the truth be told, I’ve seen strands of the same behaviour in me.

 “Create in me a clean heart, O God, and renew a right spirit within me.